-As evidenced by Table 2, Kentucky's STIP is fiscally-constrained for the next four years.
+As evidenced by Table 3, Kentucky's STIP is fiscally-constrained for the next four years.
 For informational purposes, the STIP also contains several state-funded projects, shown in Appendix A, Exhibit A-5 C, which are critical for SIP compliance and conformity determinations.
-Each of these state-funded projects will be given priority as future allocations of state highway program dollars are allocated.
+Each of these state-funded projects will be considered in the prioritization process as future allocations of state road fund highway program funding becomes available.